-It is strange how matter disperses and then reconvenes.
-When my grandfather passed away, I inherited some of his belongings.
-I added his things to a collection which already included some items from my grandmother.
-Some of these objects had lived together before, in their house on Richmond St., in Mattoon, IL–in a previous lifetime when my grandparents were married–long before my birth.
-I wonder what stories are embedded in the materials, or what new connections forge from their proximity to one another.
+When my grandfather passed away I inherited some of his belongings.
+I added them to a collection which already included items from my grandmother.
+I am curious about the stories embedded in the objects and wonder what new connections forge from their proximity to one another today?

-Working with the expanded field of documentary, this project is an excavation of materials––a collection of heirlooms with stories surrounding my paternal grandparents of Mattoon, Illinois.
-Building an archive of objects, memories and stories, I explore these things to learn about their lives as individuals, and as a couple.
-I document the process, and preserve something about their generation, the Greatest Generation, so it is passed along, and not forgotten.
+Working with the expanded field of documentary, this project is an excavation of materials––as well as a construction of an archive.
+Building a collection of objects, memories and stories, I explore these things to learn about my grandparents lives as individuals, and as a couple.
+I explore their personal memories and try to find where they intersect with the collective.
+I want to preserve something about their generation, the Greatest Generation, so it is not forgotten.

 For my mid-residency and thesis projects, I pull letters, photos, and objects from this archive.
 I select, curate, maintain and arrange them like a miniature museum.
 The items are indexical portraits; readymade works of art.
 The white gallery space of A402 isolates each object, delineating every form as the first of two manifestations––an installation.